radkr/note-taking-web-app/__test__/restore-note-test-plan.md

 THEN I can see the archive note button
 ```

+- Components to test:
+  - NoteHeader
+  - NoteSidebar

 ### Does not show the note in the archived list after restoration

 ```gherkin